Assistant Dean of the Graduate School

 About Dr. Maxson:

-Dr. Maxson's research focuses on the political, social, and cultural history of the Italian Renaissance.
-He has published numerous articles in venues including Renaissance Studies and I Tatti Studies.
-His first monograph, The Learned World of the Florentines, 1400-1480 is currently under contract with Cambridge University Press with an estimated publication date of 2014.
+Dr. Maxson's research focuses on the political, social, and cultural history of premodern Europe, particularly Italy.
+His first monograph, The Humanist World of Renaissance Florence, 1400-1480 was released by Cambridge University Press in early 2014.
 The book examines the learned interests of hundreds of so-called amateur humanists in Renaissance Florence and, using a case study of Florentine diplomats, argues that demands of political and social rituals motivated the spread, form, and success of the humanist movement.
-He has held fellowships from the Fulbright and Dolores Zohrab Liebmann Foundations as well as Northwestern and East Tennessee State Universities.
-He has given invited lectures at the University of Oxford and the Ludwig Maximilians Universitat in Munich.
+Dr. Maxson has also published numerous articles in venues including I Tatti Studies, Archivio Storico Italiano, Renaissance Studies, and others.
+He has held fellowships most recently from Villa I Tatti (the Harvard University Center for Italian Renaissance Studies), the Marco Institute at the University of Tennessee, and the Research and Development Council at ETSU.
+He was a recipient of the College of Arts and Sciences award for Distinguished Research for the 2013-14 academic year.
+Dr. Maxson keeps an updated profile on academia.edu (https://etsu.academia.edu/BrianMaxson) and is also on twitter (@maxson_brian).

 |Areas of Academic Specialty|